Epoxy vs Polyaspartic Garage Floor: Why We Switched to 1-Day Polyaspartic

 Epoxy is not UV-stable.
 Its chemical structure breaks down under ultraviolet light.
 Within a year or two, that "clear" topcoat will turn a dingy, ugly yellow color.
 This is called "ambering," and it’s an unavoidable consequence of using epoxy.
 It makes your floor look old and dirty.

+Our polyaspartic topcoat is 100% UV-stable.
+It will never yellow or amber, ever.
+It stays perfectly crystal clear for the life of the floor.
+This keeps your chosen Colors and Flake Options looking vibrant and new for decades.
 This UV stability is also why polyaspartic is the only product we trust for outdoor use.
-We use the same system for both our patio coating service and our pool deck coating service.
+We usm for both our patio coating service and our pool deck coating services.
 Imagine paying for a beautiful new patio coating only to have it turn yellow in the first summer.
 We would never let that happen to a customer.

 Flexibility vs. Brittle: What Happens When You Drop a Wrench?

-Epoxy cures into a rugged, brittle shell.
+such as Epoxy cures into a rugged, brittle shell.
 Think of it like a thin sheet of glass.
-When you drop a heavy tool, like a hammer or a wrench, the epoxy has no "give."
+When you drop a heavy tool, like a hammer or wrench, the epoxy has no "give."
 It chips or creates a spiderweb crack.
+Polyaspartic is also extremely hard, but retains some flexibility.
+This lets it absorb and spread out the force from an impact.
+That same dropped hammer is far more likely to bounce off without leaving a mark.

 This durability difference is enormous.
-When considering the cost of polyaspartic vs. epoxy Remember that a polyaspartic floor doesn't require constant repairs due to new chips and cracks.
+When considering the cost of polyaspartic vs. epoxy, remember that a polyaspartic floor doesn't require constant repairs due to new chips and cracks.
 The technology behind these coatings is so advanced that similar materials are used to protect critical infrastructure, as noted in research by the U.S. Department of Transportation, giving homeowners a sense of security and confidence in their investment.

 A Floor for Every US Season